piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 ### `system()`less systems

-If you're newer to Bevy, you might be confused at this post's title.
-Back in Bevy v0-something, you registered systems [like](https://github.com/bevyengine/bevy/blob/9afe196f1690a6a6e47bf67ac740b4edeffd97bd/examples/3d/3d_scene.rs#L4C5-L7C44):
+If you're newer to Bevy, this post's title might not mean much to you, but back in Bevy v0-something, we registered systems [like](https://github.com/bevyengine/bevy/blob/9afe196f1690a6a6e47bf67ac740b4edeffd97bd/examples/3d/3d_scene.rs#L4C5-L7C44):

 ```rs
 App::build().add_startup_system(setup.system())